mart10100/pands-project/README.md

 <br>

 ![petal_width_histogram.png](petal_width_histogram.png)
 The petal width histogram shows data that is more evenly spread when viewed by speicies, rather than centering around a mean.
-Setosa is the outlier again, with all its measured petal widths being less than versicolor and virginica. versicolor and virginica do have some overlap, with the majority of viriginica petal widths measuring wider.
-The data for both of these species looks like it could also tend towards a normal distribution, if a larger smaple size was gathered.
+Setosa is the outlier again, with all its measured petal widths being less than versicolor and virginica.
+Versicolor and virginica do have some overlap, with the majority of viriginica petal widths measuring wider.
+The data for both of these species looks like it could also tend towards a normal distribution, if a larger smaple size was gathered this could be validated.
 For setosa, a petal width of 0.2 mm was by far the most common measurement, occurring 28 times.
 The next highest frequecy of occurrence of a measurement for petal width (for all species) is 1.3 mm with 13 occurrences.
-While it is not an outlier for setose, it is an outlier for the combined species.
+While it is not an outlier for setosa, it is an outlier for the combined species (versicolor and virginica).
 This suggests that one of the ket characterisitics of the setosa species is its narrow petal width.
 <br>

 ![sepal_length_histogram.png](sepal_length_histogram.png)